shirshak55/Bee-Connect/README.md

 ## Contribution
 I wrote it around 1 years ago but I think many rails dev will like this project.
 So I have opensources it.
 Feel free to contribute and I will write the name of contributors on this readme file as a appericaiton.
 I am very happy to merge.

-## Regarding Testing
-While making this app I was in hurry so didn't wrote any test.
-Yeah testing is important.
-Can someone write tests and PR it so I can merge it and I don't have to waste time on testing future PR.
+#### Contributors
+I would take following kind people who have significant contribution on this project.
+1. Vijay Raghavan Aravamudhan

 ## Support
 I will always support this project but if you need more premium service you can hire freelancer or why not me (just asking)?

 ## Security
 If you discover any security related issue, please email `bloggervista@gmail.com` .
+All security issues will be addressed properly.

 ## Donation
 Considering the hours spent on developing this project and you might have used it on production please show some small apperication to author by donations.
 Doner's name will be written on this repo as a mark of appreciation.
 I do accept cards payment, paypal but I am not writing it here.
 If you like to donate kindly ping me at `bloggervista@gmail.com` .